-Finding the right family law attorney is an incredibly important and personal decision.
-Here are the key questions to ask a family law lawyer to determine if they are the right fit for you.
+These are the key questions to ask a family law attorney when you first meet to guide your conversation and see if they're the right fit for you.

 Family law is one of the most personal areas of law, as it encompasses a range of topics that generally relate to the creation or termination of family ties.
-As such, it’s important to work with an experienced lawyer who has a strong understanding of your needs.
+As such, it’s important to work with an experienced family law attorney who has a strong understanding of your needs.

-Price is an important consideration when finding legal help, but other factors to consider include the family law attorney’s experience, approach to your case, and expertise.
+Price is an important consideration when finding legal help, but other factors to consider include the family law lawyer’s experience, approach to your case, and expertise.

-We recommend asking the below questions when deciding which family law attorney to work with.
+We recommend asking the below questions when deciding which potential family law attorney to work with.

-Here’s a useful list of questions to ask a family law lawyer, which we’ll explain in more detail below:
+Here’s a useful list of questions to ask a family law attorney at an initial consultation, which we’ll explain in more detail below:

 Some attorneys solely focus on family law, whereas others practice several other types of law in addition to family law.